Mutestock/4thSemPy/README.md

 Paste this in and fill in the information.
 Filling in the PRODUCTION section is only necessary if you're going to deploy.
+Delete the empty new lines.
+I don't like the .md format very much..

 [PRODUCTION]